elNino0916/reShut-Legacy/README.md

 # reShut-Legacy
-A repository to support updates.
+A repository to support updates for older versions of reShut-Legacy.